Leading effective field theory corrections to the Kerr metric at all spins

 This is the most general parametrization (up to diffeomorphisms and redefinitions), since our framework falls under the assumptions of the theorem presented in Ref.~\cite{Xie:2021bur}.
 These functions are split into parity-even and parity-odd sectors as in Eq. \eqref{eq:even_odd_split}, $H_i = \lambda H_i^{\rm (ev)} + \tilde{\lambda} H_i^{\rm (odd)}$.
 This parametrization has the advantage that the coordinate location of the event horizon is always the same as for the Kerr metric, $r_h = M+\sqrt{M^2-a^2}$.

 To ensure the metric is asymptotically flat, and $M$ and $a$ retain their physical meaning, the metric corrections obey the following boundary conditions~\cite{Cano:2019ore}

-\textbf{\textit{Solving the field equations.}} The field equations \eqref{eq:field_eqs_pert} constitute a system of four independent second-order \emph{linear} partial differential equations in the radial and angular coordinates $r$ and $\theta$, for the functions $H_i$.
-The linearity of the equations makes this problem significantly simpler than many other cases in modified gravity, where the field equations are typically non-linear~\cite{Fernandes:2022gde}.
-This linear structure allows the problem to be reformulated as a linear algebra one, greatly simplifying the solution-finding procedure.
+The field equations \eqref{eq:field_eqs_pert} constitute a system of four independent second-order \emph{linear} partial differential equations in the radial and angular coordinates $r$ and $\theta$, for the functions $H_i$.
+This linear structure allows the system to be reformulated as a linear algebra problem, greatly simplifying the solution-finding procedure.
 A similar situation was encountered in Refs.~\cite{Lam:2025elw,Lam:2025fzi} by treating scalar-Gauss-Bonnet~\cite{Sotiriou:2013qea,Sotiriou:2014pfa,Delgado:2020rev,Kleihaus:2011tg,Kleihaus:2015aje,Maselli:2015tta,Ayzenberg:2014aka} and dynamical Chern-Simons~\cite{Yunes:2009hc,Yagi:2012ya} theories as EFTs.

+To solve the field equations, we use a pseudospectral collocation method~\cite{Fernandes:2022gde}, where each of the functions $H_i$ is expanded in a spectral series in the coordinates $x=1-2r_h/r$, and $y=\cos\theta$, with resolutions $N_x$ and $N_y$, respectively.
+The reader is referred to the Supplemental Material for a detailed description of the numerical method.

+\textbf{\textit{Results.}} A main result of this Letter is the successful solution of the field equations within this EFT framework, yielding a comprehensive dataset of corrections to the Kerr metric, for both parity sectors, for all spins from $a/M = 0$ to $a/M = 0.99$ in increments of $0.01$, as well as near-extremal solutions at $a/M = 0.999$.
+This dataset, along with the code used to generate the solutions, is publicly available.

+To evaluate the accuracy of our solutions, we have performed several convergence tests.
+We observed exponential convergence with increasing resolutions, and excellent agreement with the small-spin expansion~\cite{Cano:2019ore} for small values of spin, which we discuss in detail below.
+Since analytic expressions for the EFT corrections to certain BH thermodynamic quantities were derived in Ref.~\cite{Reall:2019sah} (without requiring explicit computation of the metric corrections), we compare our numerically obtained corrections to the surface gravity $\kappa$ and the horizon angular velocity $\Omega_H$ with the corresponding analytic results from Ref.~\cite{Reall:2019sah}.
+Throughout this work, corrections to physical quantities are written as

+where $X$ denotes an arbitrary physical quantity.
+This parametrization allows us to characterize the corrections to physical quantities in a way that is independent of the specific values of $\varepsilon$, $\lambda$, and $\tilde{\lambda}$.
+The formulas used to compute the corrections to the physical quantities considered in this work, in terms of the metric functions $H_i$, are provided in the Supplemental Material.
+In Fig.~\ref{fig:diffs}, we show the absolute difference between the numerically computed values of $\kappa_{(1)}$ and $\Omega_{H,(1)}$ and their exact values, plotted as a function of the dimensionless spin $a/M$.
+We find that for spins $a/M \lesssim 0.9$, the errors remain below machine precision, although they increase as the spin approaches extremality.
+Even for near-extremal BHs, however, the errors stay below $\mathcal{O}\left(10^{-10}\right)$ at the resolutions considered, which is sufficient for most practical applications.
+If higher accuracy is needed, it can be achieved by increasing the numerical resolution.